 After a few hours, when you peel the egg it will amaze you with its beauty.

 The inside of the shell is equally as beautiful.

 Aren’t they stunning!
 And, they tastes so, so good!

 As I mentioned, these are delicious sliced in ramen, rice dishes or a stir-fry.
 They are also outstanding simply on their own as a snack.

 And how fun would these be to mix things up little at an Easter brunch!?

-These are awesome, unique looking, hard boiled eggs, and they're equally as delicious!
-Lovely mixed into rice, ramen or a stir-fry, they're also fabulous on their own, and would be a great way to mix things up at an Easter brunch.
+It's so much fun making Chinese Tea Eggs!
+They're awesome, unique looking hard boiled eggs, and they're so delicious!
+Lovely mixed into rice, ramen or a stir-fry, they're also fabulous on their own.

 Of the prep time, only about 20 minutes are active work time.